gerardroche/sublime-phpunit/README.md

 ## Runner commands

-Aside from the main commands, you can configure your own custom test runners (which also accept options):
+Aside from the main commands, you can create your own custom test runner commands.
+All test runner commands accepts any CLI options accepted by PHPUnit.

 ```
 // Key Binding to run two specific test suites